Rice Psychology Team Archives | Page 6 of 26 | Rice Psychology

 A Few Topics That Millennials Often Bring Up in Therapy

-Consider the following story as it relates to this week’s topic.
 I’m proud to be a millennial.
 I love feeling empowered when standing up for what’s right and enjoy the freedom my generation has to speak our minds.
 While I feel grateful for being a part of this wonderful generation, I’m also starting to feel the massive pressure that comes with it.
 I’m so stressed about my student loan debt, the cost of living, and saving for my future.
-When I try to escape reality by watching TV or browsing social media, it seems as if it all highlights the division in...
+When I try to escape reality by watching TV or browsing social media, it seems as if it all highlights the division in our country and the negative issues plaguing society.
+It's all...

 Read More